MicrosoftDocs/cpp-docs/docs/top/what-s-new-for-visual-cpp-in-visual-studio.md

 C++ comes as an optional component for the Universal Windows App workload.

 ## Clang/C2 Platform Toolset
-The Clang/C2 toolset that ships with Visual Studio 2017 RC now supports the /bigobj switch, which is crucial for building large projects.
+The Clang/C2 toolset that ships with [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)] RC now supports the /bigobj switch, which is crucial for building large projects.
 It also includes several important bug fixes, both in the front-end and the back-end of the compiler.